-In November 2023, the Compensation Committee added PSUs to the executive compensation program for fiscal 2024 due to the strong alignment between performancebased equity awards and the Compensation Committee's philosophy of emphasizing performance-based compensation.
-The Compensation Committee determined to keep the overall target value of the equity grants to the named executive officers flat year-over-year, but to divide the target value of the equity grants evenly between restricted shares and PSUs.
+Consistent with these principles, the Compensation Committee granted equity awards to the executive officers in November 2023.
+The Compensation Committee added PSUs to the executive compensation program for fiscal 2024 due to the strong alignment between performance-based equity awards and the Compensation Committee's philosophy of emphasizing performance-based compensation.
+The Compensation Committee determined to keep the overall target value of the equity grants to the named executive officers flat year-over-year, but to divide the target value of the equity grants evenly between restricted stock and PSUs.
 Accordingly, for Ms. Beranek and Mr. Hill, the Compensation Committee targeted \$500,000 in restricted stock and \$500,000 in PSUs, and for Mr. Herzog, the Compensation Committee targeted \$250,000 in restricted stock and \$250,000 in PSUs.
-The PSUs will vest, and the restrictions on the PSUs will lapse, on the first anniversary of the date of grant, subject to continued employment through such date and the Company attaining fiscal 2024 target adjusted EBITDA.
-The Compensation Committee intends to grant PSUs that vest over a three-year period as part of the fiscal year 2025 executive compensation program.
+The resulting number of shares of restricted stock and PSUs awarded to each of Ms. Beranek, Mr. Herzog and Mr. Hill were as follows: